Paygrade: $55,000 – $62,000

-Status: Exempt, Full-Time Employee
+Status: Exempt, Full-time employee

-Development and Stewardship Responsibilities
+Development & Stewardship

 - Protects the legacy of donors by fulfilling the terms of fund agreements.